-To complete server (host) setup with an SDMC, do the following steps:
+To complete server (host) setup with an SDMC, complete the following steps:

 - 1. Plug in the power cords and route the power cords through the cable retention brackets.
 Navigate to the SDMC Resources tab and wait for the host system to be discovered. - 2.
-In the Resources table, click on the link that says No Access.
+In the Resources table, click the link that says No Access.
 Enter a password.
-The userid defaults to HMC, and the default password is abc123. - 3.
+The user ID defaults to HMC, and the default password is abc123.
+Click Request Access and then click Close to close the tab. - 3.
 Change the managed system passwords.
-If the Detailed State column for the system displays password change required, right click on the system and select Update Password. - 4.
-Update the time of day on the host system using the Advanced System Management Interface (ASMI).
+If the Detailed State column for the system displays password change required, right-click the system and select Update Password. - 4.
+Update the time of day on the host system by using the Advanced System Management Interface (ASMI).

-To set up and access the ASMI, do the following steps:
+To set up and access the ASMI, complete the following steps:

 - a.
 From the Resources tab, right-click the system. - b.
-Select Operations > Launch Advanced System Management (ASM).
+Click Operations > Launch Advanced System Management (ASM).

-To change the time of day using the ASMI, do the following steps:
+To change the time of day using the ASMI, complete the following steps:

-a.
-On the ASMI Welcome pane, specify your admin user ID and password, and click Log In.
+- a.
+On the ASMI Welcome pane, enter admin for the user ID and password, and click Log In. - b.

-- b.
 In the navigation area, expand System Configuration. - c.
-Select Time of Day.
+Click Time of Day.
 The right pane displays a form that shows the current date (month, day, and year) and time (hours, minutes, seconds). - d.
 Change the date value, the time value, or both, and click Save settings. - 5.
 Check the firmware level on the host system.